 Communicate with audience members.
 Prior to arrival, audience members could receive notification that there will be efforts to limit overcrowding of restrooms, and that they should prepare accordingly.

 Manage bathroom flows and overcrowding.
 Coordinating bathroom use and managing flows of people is another useful measure.
 Limiting the number of people who can use the bathroom at one time is important, but needs to be balanced against the potential for overcrowding in common areas.
-Strategies to consider include: increasing the length of intermissions, requiring people to remain seated or standing at their seat during intermission unless moving directly to or from the bathroom, installing plexiglass dividers between urinals, and major capital improvements to increase capacity of restrooms.
+Strategies to consider include: increasing the length of intermissions, requiring people to remain seated or standing at their seat during intermission unless moving directly to or from the bathroom, and major capital improvements to increase capacity of restrooms.

 Consider adjustments to traditional intermission practices.
 If possible, theaters might consider beginning their programming with shows that do not require an intermission.
 For longer performances, consider multiple intermissions and message that the intermission will be prolonged to accommodate all patrons and reduce anxiety.

 Add additional capacity.
 Additional facilities, such as restroom trailers or other moveable toilets placed outside the building, may be possible for some theaters as a means to reduce pressure on existing restroom facilities and help prevent long lines.
 They can also be used by patrons immediately prior to entering, and immediately after exiting, which may reduce pressure for some patrons to use the bathrooms during intermission.